johnyorke/blog/_posts/2020-07-04-applying-design-principles.markdown

 ### 7. Good design is long lasting
 **long lasting** - *enduring or having endured for a long period of time*

-The API should be written to be extendable and but seldom modified.
+The API should be written to be extendable but seldom modified.
 Application or language versions can change but the public API should stand the test of time (see `UITableView`).

 ### 8. Good design is thorough down to the last detail
 **thorough** - *performed or written with great care and completeness*